Skip to content

 Presumptive Service Connection

-If you were deployed to one of these areas after August 2, 1990, you’re eligible for COPD presumptive service connection.
-You must have performed active military, naval, air, or space service while assigned to a duty station, including the airspace above:
+If you were deployed to one of these areas on or after August 2, 1990, you’re eligible for COPD presumptive service connection.
+You must have performed active military, naval, or air service while assigned to a duty station.

 • Bahrain